Breaking Old Trauma Rules with Permission Slips

 Important Reminder:

 You might feel awkward or unsure about this—and that’s completely okay.
-You don’t have to fully believe it for it to help.

 The goal isn’t instant change.
 It’s practicing offering yourself choice—without shame.